ysaakpr/panka/docs/E2E_IMPLEMENTATION_AND_TESTING_PLAN.md

 ## Conclusion

-This implementation plan provides a comprehensive roadmap for building the deployer system from scratch to production-ready deployment.
+This implementation plan provides a comprehensive roadmap for building the panka system from scratch to production-ready deployment.
 The phased approach ensures:

 1. **Solid Foundation**: Core infrastructure first
 2. **Iterative Development**: Each phase builds on previous